Hepatitis C - including symptoms, treatment and prevention

 Lifelong monitoring of chronic hepatitis C infection by a general practitioner and liver specialist can assist in preventing the progression to severe liver disease including liver cancer.

-There is no evidence the administration of immunoglobulin (a solution containing human antibodies that is made from blood products) after exposure to hepatitis C will prevent infection.
+There is no evidence that giving immunoglobulin (a solution containing human antibodies that is made from blood products) after exposure to hepatitis C will prevent infection.

 Infected health care workers must comply with the requirements of their professional boards.

-Everyone has a responsibility to help prevent transmission of hepatitis C and to take care of themselves and others.
+Everyone has a responsibility to help prevent the spread of hepatitis C and to take care of themselves and others.
 This means:

 - Not sharing or re-using any injecting equipment - not only needles but also syringes, filters, spoons, swabs and tourniquets.